kluless13/paper/paper.md

 ### 1. Summary of Key Findings

 The main objective of this study was to assess and analyze the efficacy of YOLOv7 and YOLOv8 models in the domain of real-time object detection within marine environments.
 The primary objective of this study was to examine the precise identification and classification of Lionfish and Crown Of Thorns starfish (COTs).
 The evaluation was carried out meticulously, taking into account various metrics including F1 Score, Precision, Recall, and Precision-Recall.
 The aforementioned methodology was utilized in order to facilitate a comprehensive understanding of the performance of the models.

+The selected evaluation metrics, namely F1 Score, Precision, Recall, Precision-Recall, and Confusion Matrix, play a crucial role in comprehending the effectiveness of classification models.
+The rationale for selecting these metrics, in addition to their corresponding mathematical expressions, are as follows:

+1. F1 Score:
+The F1 Score is a metric used to evaluate the accuracy of a model.
+It is calculated as the harmonic mean of Precision and Recall.
+The scoring system is defined on a scale from 0 to 1, with a score of 1 representing optimal precision and recall.

+\[ F1 = 2 \cdot \left( \frac{ \text{Precision} \cdot \text{Recall} }{ \text{Precision} + \text{Recall} } \right) \]

+2. Precision:
+Precision can be defined as the proportion of accurately predicted positive observations in relation to the overall number of predicted positives.
+It is of utmost importance when the expenses associated with False Positive outcomes are substantial.

+\[ \text{Precision} = \frac{ \text{True Positive} }{ \text{True Positive} + \text{False Positive} } \]

+3. Recall:
+Recall, also known as Sensitivity, is a metric that quantifies the proportion of correctly predicted positive observations relative to all observations in the actual class.
+When the cost associated with a False Negative is significant, it becomes imperative.
+The precision metric can be defined as the ratio of true positive instances to the sum of true positive and false positive instances.

+\[ \text{Recall} = \frac{ \text{True Positive} }{ \text{True Positive} + \text{False Negative} } \]

+4. Precision-Recall:
+The Precision-Recall metric serves as a valuable indicator of prediction performance in scenarios where there is a significant class imbalance.
+It serves to demonstrate the inherent trade-off between precision and recall.

+5. Confusion Matrix:
+The Confusion Matrix provides a matrix-based depiction of the performance of a classifier, illustrating the occurrences of true and false positives and negatives.
+The evaluation of the model's performance across various classes is crucial for comprehending its effectiveness and aids in the detection of misclassifications.

+These metrics were chosen for several reasons:

+- **Comprehensiveness**: The provided analysis offers a comprehensive evaluation of model performance by considering various aspects, including the accuracy of predictions, the number of correct and incorrect predictions, as well as the trade-off between false positives and false negatives.

+- **Diagnostic**: Diagnostic measures assist in evaluating the efficacy of the model and identifying areas that require enhancement.

+- **Relevance**: Within the domain of marine species detection, the importance of minimizing both false negatives, which involve the failure to identify an actual positive case, and false positives, which involve incorrectly identifying a negative case as positive, cannot be overstated.
+The metrics that have been chosen are directly pertinent to these particular concerns.

+- **Comparability**: This feature enables the evaluation and comparison of different models, specifically YOLOv7 and YOLOv8 in this context, on a standardized basis.
+It facilitates the identification of superior performance and the underlying factors contributing to it.

+- **Real-world Implications**: Within the field of marine ecology, the practical significance of misclassification holds considerable weight, thereby rendering the selected metrics highly appropriate for assessing the pragmatic effectiveness of the aforementioned models.

 #### 1.1 Performance Across Models: